tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 -------

 The sitemap points out pages to index to search engine robots.
-Odoo generates a ``/sitemap.xml`` file automatically for you.
+CoquiAPPs generates a ``/sitemap.xml`` file automatically for you.
 For performance reasons, this file is cached and updated every 12 hours.

-By default, all URLs will be in a single ``/sitemap.xml`` file, but if you have a lot of pages, Odoo will automatically create a Sitemap Index file, respecting the `sitemaps.org protocol <http://www.sitemaps.org/protocol.html>`__ grouping sitemap URL's in 45000 chunks per file.
+By default, all URLs will be in a single ``/sitemap.xml`` file, but if you have a lot of pages, CoquiAPPs will automatically create a Sitemap Index file, respecting the `sitemaps.org protocol <http://www.sitemaps.org/protocol.html>`__ grouping sitemap URL's in 45000 chunks per file.